 2: Infer a question.
 When people type phrases into search engines, what are they looking for?
 The questions your audience is asking should be answered in your SEO blockbuster article’s headline.
 SEO blockbuster articles are commonly centered on an educational topic, often including advice on the best information or actionable how-to pieces.

 While inferring the questions your audience is asking, make sure you have a good answer.
 “Keyword research” is a topic Mequoda knows well.
 We have disclosed the process over and over again.
-We talk about keyword strategy in our seminars and training programs, as it’s part of our core philosophy.
+We talk about keyword strategy in our live events and webinars, as it’s part of our core philosophy.
 Since we know the process so well, and have taught it throughout an array of mediums, we have the knowledge and ability to give solid responses to the questions people may be asking , such as “what is the best SEO keyword strategy?”

 3: Write a great article.
 All great articles need a beginning, a middle and an end.
 They have to be easy to follow, have good grammar and stand out to the readers.
 They cannot epitomize content farms or contain regurgitated information.